The Best Mic Stands and Mounting Solutions

 Price: ⭐ ⭐ ⭐ ⭐ ⭐

-Great quality and versatile microphone stands don’t come cheap but the OnStage MS7701B Tripod Microphone Boom Stand may just prove us wrong.
-This microphone stand can be used inside the studio or on stage and it can be converted into a traditional straight tripod or be used as a tripod boom stand.
+This stand can be used in various applications such as performances and audio recording sessions, and it can be converted into a traditional straight tripod or be used as a tripod boom pole.

 The OnStage MS7701B has a minimum height of 32” and a maximum height of 61.5”, which can be adjusted according to your preference and intended use.
 Although you cannot use this for your kick drums, it is tall enough to be used as an overhead for your drum kit.

-While it does not have a telescopic boom arm, the OnStage MS7701B can make for one of the best boom mic stands.
-It provides a reach of 35.8”, has an attached boom and main shaft that’s industry standard and is specifically designed to be compatible with standard mic clips and accessories.
+While it does not have a telescopic boom arm, the OnStage MS7701B can make for one of the best boom microphone stands.
+It provides a reach of 35.8”, has an attached boom and main shaft that’s industry standard and is specifically designed to be compatible with standard clips and accessories.

-Pros and Cons of the OnStage MS7701B Tripod Microphone Boom Stand
+Pros and Cons of the OnStage MS7701B

 Functionality: ⭐ ⭐ ⭐ ⭐